Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Discussion

-\ak{Besides these ideas, one can imagine studying these phenomena in other models, in higher dimensions (such as in the work on multidimensional localised snaking solutions \cite{hill2024role, bramburger2024localized}), or pursuing much more rigorous approaches than our simple formal asymptotics and numerical explorations (as in \cite{kovavc2022liouville, hummel2022geometric})}.
-Recent work has extended these ideas to spatiotemporal forcing of pattern-forming systems, determining parameter regimes where the system does or does not follow a naive quasi-static prediction of when and where pattern formation occurs, depending on the magnitude and frequency of the forcing \cite{dalwadi2023universal}.
-We remark that this extension crucially required the assumption of a locally supercritical bifurcation, as the subcritical case is, as demonstrated here, vastly more intricate.
+{Besides these ideas, one can imagine studying these phenomena in other models, in higher dimensions (such as in the work on multidimensional localised snaking solutions \cite{hill2024role, bramburger2024localized}), or pursuing more {refined approaches than our simple formal asymptotics and numerical explorations.
+Examples include the formal consideration of scenarios where pattern bleed is significant, as seen in Fig.~\ref{fig:super_sub_comparisons}(a).
+Here evanescent solutions do not decay due to the close proximity of roots of $r(x)=0$, requiring a detailed characterization of WKB solutions with Im$(\varphi_\pm) \neq 0$ and the associated connection formulae and Stokes phenomena \cite{trinh2015}.
+Further examples for future generalization include applying more rigorous techniques found in the literature, such as those used by Kovac and Klika~\cite{kovavc2022liouville} and Hummel et~al.~\cite{hummel2022geometric}.}

+A further extension might be to consider spatiotemporal forcing of pattern forming systems, determining parameter regimes where the system does or does not follow a naive quasi-static prediction of when and where pattern formation occurs, depending on the magnitude and frequency of the forcing {as previously pursued in \cite{dalwadi2023universal} for self-organising systems.
+We remark that this study} crucially required the assumption of a locally supercritical bifurcation, as the subcritical case is, as demonstrated here, vastly more intricate.
 Entirely alternative approaches, such as directly looking at how heterogeneity itself induces bifurcations \cite{vandenberg2023turing}, or considering the impact of introducing heterogeneity on localised solutions coming from homoclinic snaking mechanisms \cite{kao2014spatial}, may also prove useful.